ping-mee/PiXelTubes/README.md

 For the beginners or "newbies" to lighting you can use free solutions like QLC+ for a small setup.
 Only problem with QLC+ is that pixel control is a bit complex.

 If you want to be a bit more professional but don't want to pay any money you can use MA Lighting dot2.
-Still pixel control is a bit of a hassle but if you get it running it is awsome.
+Still pixel control is a bit of a hassle but if you get it running it is awesome.
 There are some good online courses out there for the software.
 It is kind of semi-professional, so you have to get a bit more into the rabbit hole.

 For the professionals out there, most of you will already know how to pixel control/map such fixtures but here is a list of the software I would recommend: